godatadriven/godatadriven-blog/content/ds-day.md

 Date: 2014-09-28 15:00
 Slug: ds-day
 Author: Giovanni Lanzani
 Excerpt: With the recent explosion of hype around data science, there has been an explosion of courses and offers that promise to transform anybody into a data scientist.
-Is it possible, or, differently put, is it science or science fiction?
+Is that possible, or, differently put, is it science or science fiction?
 Template: article
 Latex:

 > With the recent explosion of hype around data science, there has been an explosion of courses and offers that promise to transform anybody into a data scientist.
-Is it possible, or, differently put, is it science or science fiction?
+Is that possible, or, differently put, is it science or science fiction?

 If you ever landed on the page where Facebook lists its Software Engineering [openings](https://www.facebook.com/careers/department?dept=engineering) you can see a